luciostocco/library/readme.md

 ## Book request

-This service is for a library, and we are adding a new ​/request ​endpoint which allows a user to request a book by title so that they can later be emailed when it is available.
-Endpoints should accept and return valid JSON.
-You are not required to consider authentication or authorization for this service.
+This is a library service.
+Wwe are adding a ​/request ​endpoint which allows a user to request a book by title so that they can later be emailed when it is available.

 ## Getting Started